chrisburnell/chrisburnell.com/src/posts/articles/2019-06-19-reply-targets.md

 ## How to present reply context

-This URL is exposed on the front-end as the context to my reply:
+This URL is exposed on the front end as the context to my reply:

 > in reply to https://twitter.com/dletorey/status/991247595132551168